How to get started with Bybit Options Trading

 Once your Unified Trading Account is ready, the next step is to fund it with crypto or fiat currency.
 Head to the Assets page, select the Unified Trading menu and click on Deposit.Â

-Note that as Bybitâs options contracts are settled in USDC, you have to transfer USDC as margin to trade options.
+Note that as Bybitâs options contracts are settled in USDT and USDC, you have to transfer USDT or USDC as margin to trade options.
+After depositing USDT or USDC into your Unified Trading Account, make sure to turn on the Used As Collateral setting.

 In this guide, weâll show you how to trade Bitcoin options.